 Excerpt: As a trans-national region the Öresund region differs from many other regions.
 Local discussions often focus on specific historical or cultural conditions, which either connect or disconnect Danes and Swedes, but the inhabitants of the Öresund region do not constitute two homogenuous populations.

 region.CoMa [4.2MB] region.CoMa [4.2MB]

-Editor of a 32 pages exhibition catalogue.
+Exhibition catalogue (32 pages).
 Arkitekturgalleriet 9, DAC | Danish Architecture Centre.
-Concept by Henrik Valeur.
+Concept and content by Henrik Valeur.
 Editing by Eric Messerschmidt.
 Layout by Gilbert Hansen.
+Published by The Architectural Publisher B, 1999.
 Contributions by Alex Wall, Christophe Cornubert, MIKAN, njiric+njiric, WEST8 and UiD/Henrik Valeur et. al. Published by The Architectural Publisher B.

 Excerpt from the introduction by Eric Messerschmidt: ”99 is not a presentation of architecture in the usual sense.
 Nor is it a display of a specific style, theory or ism, defining itself by distancing itself from standard architecture.
 In the words of the author it is an exhibition that attempts to substitute architecture with a capital “A” in favor of an understanding of architecture as a materialization of our time.

 ‘’99’ ISBN 87-90668-14-6